 Students in the MSM Percussion Department study with the entire faculty, in a variety of settings.
 Weekly private lessons are taught by different teachers each week.
 Each student's plan for lessons is worked out at the beginning of the semester.
 Depending on the individual student's interest and needs, they may receive more or fewer lessons with a given faculty member that semester.
-Each student is assigned one of the co-chairs as an advisor, who works with them to develop their lesson plan, and to keep track of their overall progress and development.
+The faculty discusses and communicates about each student and develops a lesson plan to keep track of their overall progress and development.

-This is a weekly class for the entire department, taught by all of the faculty.
-It is a full-spectrum approach to percussion performance and practice through sectionals, orchestral repertoire sessions for percussion and timpani, Western and non- Western instrument workshops, and lecture/demonstrations by visiting artists.
-Instrument maintenance as well as stick construction and mallet wrapping will also be discussed.
-Students are expected to perform regularly in class either in master classes, workshops, or solo performance settings.
+This is a weekly class for the entire department.
+It is a full-spectrum approach to solo percussion repertoire, performance practices, and stylistic discussions, as well as orchestral repertoire sessions for percussion and timpani, Western and non-Western instrument workshops, and lecture/demonstrations by visiting artists and clinicians.
+Students are expected to perform regularly in the lab class, be it a master class, workshop, or solo performance setting.

 Recent master classes by visiting artists have included:

 - Cyro Baptista (Brazilian)